tjkerby/rapid-detection-collection/README.txt

    - rapids_train.py: A Python file with code to process the rapids image dataset and a driver script to train the rapids classification model.
    - rapids_predict.py: A Python file with a driver script to perform large-scale rapids detection on river images.

-The Python code for training the rapids classification models was run using the uv package manager by Astral (https://docs.astral.sh/uv/).
+The Python code for training the rapids classification models was run using the uv package manager.
 Once uv is installed, run the following commands in the terminal to setup a Python environment with all packages required to run the model training code.

 1. Change the working directory to the classifier folder in the rapid-detection-collection code archive.